Self-determination: Falkland Islands

-Argentina states the principle of self-determination is not applicable to the islands since the current inhabitants are not aboriginal and were brought to replace the Argentine population, which was expelled by an 'act of force', compelling the Argentinian inhabitants to directly leave the islands.
+Argentina states that the principle of self-determination is not applicable to the islands since the current inhabitants are not aboriginal and were brought to replace the Argentine population, which was expelled by an 'act of force', compelling the Argentinian inhabitants to directly leave the islands.
 This refers to the re-establishment of British rule in the year 1833 during which Argentina claims the existing population living in the islands was expelled.
 Argentina thus argues that, in the case of the Falkland Islands, the principle of territorial integrity should have precedence over self-determination.
-Historical records dispute Argentina's claims and whilst acknowledging the garrison was expelled note the existing civilian population remained at Port Louis. and there was no attempt to settle the islands until 1841.
+Historical records dispute Argentina's claims and whilst acknowledging the garrison was expelled note the existing civilian population remained at Port Louis.
+There was no attempt to settle the islands until 1841.